Newcomer Story: Daria Kryvenko

 Reflecting on how their settlement journey started, Daria believes that everything fell into place because of the help of others.
 “What’s important in our lives is support.
 At the school, my husband’s work, our community, the immigration centre, and also at English Online, everybody is supporting us.
 They are helping us make our lives better, easier,” Daria said.

 With their hearts full of gratitude, the Kryvenkos continue to thrive in their new home.
 But they do not simply depend on fate.
 They work hard in their respective jobs, and continue striving to improve their language and professional skills.
-They do this not only for themselves, but to make their supportive community proud and contribute meaningfully to its growth.
+They are doing this not only for themselves, but to make their supportive community proud and contribute meaningfully to its growth.

 Daria’s family’s journey to Manitoba exemplifies the power of destiny intertwined with hard work, support, and gratitude.